 - From above we can conclude that there was a gap of around 500 years between the last treatise of the second century CE, Dattilam, and Brhaddesi of eighth century CE.
 And this makes the inscription of utmost importance for the music scholars.

 - The inscription is written in the Grantha script, also popularly known as Pallava Grantha as used mostly by the Pallava kings for their inscriptions.
-One argument favoring the Pallava authorship is the use of this particular script.

 - However, this script is also used by the Muttaraiyars and Pandyas.

 - Two Pandya grants are known to be written in the Grantha script, Velvikudi grant10 and Madras Museum grant11.
 Krishna Sastri, while editing the Velvikudi grant, mentions that paleographically, the Grantha characters in these two grants differ however both of these are to be attributed to the Pandya king Parantaka Nedunjadaiyan alias Varaguna-varman (765-815 CE).